Precision with Hand Tools

 There is not a great deal of wood involved, and perfect wood is not necessary, but being friendly to hand tools is.

-- The School will provide you with a kit in cherry.
+- The school will provide you with a kit in cherry.
 If you would like us to prepare the stock and have it ready when you arrive please select the materials deposit during registration.
 We will contact you before we order the wood to confirm the pricing.
 We plan to do this one month before the class.
 We want to make sure the leg blanks will be stable by the time class starts.
-The School provides the materials at cost with a labour charge and a small administrative fee.
+The school provides the materials at cost with a labor charge and a small administrative fee.
 We expect the kit to cost less than $150.

 The place to start is a basic design.
 We’ll be building small tables, so sketch out some ideas but don't go beyond a top about 14" wide and 24" long.
-I suggest you splay the legs about 3°, or whatever looks best to you (looks better than square, and is more stable).
+I suggest you splay the legs about 2-3°, or whatever looks best to you (looks better than square, and is more stable).
 Look at my Fine Woodworking article on a similar table from Jan/Feb 2004.
 (Just ask and I can send it to you.)
 There are lots of places for playing with design so don’t be put off this table might be too simple; it wont be.
-You have overhangs and edges and many details to work out.

-For the cockbeads, if you choose this path — these are small beads applied to the bottom of the aprons — I would use something harder and with a pleasing color contrast.
-I like rosewood, ebony, walnut, maple.
-3/16" – 1/8” thick, the length of each apron, and about 1" wide.
+For the cockbeads, if you choose this path — the small beads applied to the bottom of the aprons — I would use something harder and with a pleasing color contrast.
+I like rosewood, ebony, walnut, maple, 1/8" - 3/16" thick, the length of each apron, and about 1" wide.

-Rough cut the legs and leave them long too.
+Rough cut the legs if you wish and leave them long too.
+There are some advantages to waiting, as I explain below.

-Look for a blank that's rift sawn, ie the growth rings are at 45° to the surface.
-This will produce the best legs, most pleasing from all angles.
+Look for a blank that's rift sawn, i.e. the growth rings are at 45° to the surface.
+They won’t all be but chose this over flat sawn (parallel to the surface) or quartersawn (90° to the surface).

 Questions?
 Just ask Garrett

-If you are planning to bring your own tools, which we recommend, please review Garrett's Tool List.
+If you are planning to bring your own tools, which we recommend reading Garrett's Tool List.

-You are welcome to use the School's tools.
-Each workbench is equipped with a set of Lee Valley / Veritas tools and had a good selection of teaching hand tools.
+You are welcome to use the school's tools.
+Each workbench is equipped with a set of Lee Valley / Veritas tools and has a good selection of teaching hand tools.
 However, you will learn a lot more if you bring your own tools and learn to tune them under Garrett's watchful eye.

-Students who have taken Jim’s Hand Tool Heaven class or the Hand Saw Essentials and Hand Plane Essentials classes in our Basics Of Woodworking program will find this a great class to add joinery skills to their repertoire.
+Students who have taken the Hand Tool Heaven class, Working with Planes or the Hand Saw Essentials and Hand Plane Essentials classes in our Basics Of Woodworking program will find this a great class to add joinery skills to their repertoire.

 Class Information and Registration